 The two big popular ones being Unreal Engine (UDK and now UE4) and Unity.
 Since I had previous experience with Unity, and since it's using C#, a programming language I absolutely love (very similar to Java.
-Some say it's a messier than Java, I say it's Java on steroids), I went the Unity route.
+Some say it's a messier language than Java, I say it's Java on steroids), I went the Unity route.
 Now I can concentrate on generating pretty cities.

 All the building models are hand-made for now.
 I'm working on a building generator, but the results aren't up to the quality standard I'm targeting.
 That means purely random buildings will be for a later version.
 For now, the free version will have a collection of finely crafted pre-made buildings, and the paid version will have even more of them, for a more varied-looking city.

 Notice the buildings are correctly placed, no more ugly overlapping.
 All the materials work in BOTH Blender Internal AND Cycles, WOOHOO :D. So you'll just choose the renderer you prefer.
 More rendering engines could be supported in the future, if there is enough interest.
 I'm thinking about LuxRender especially, since their integration with Blender is pretty good.
 Notice also how you can now zoom down to the street level.
 This is a huge step forward, compared to previous versions, where the cities looked kind of good only from a far distance.